 For most people, one of the important aspects of a hotel room is getting a great night’s sleep.
 However, for paranormal thrillseekers the attraction comes from being disturbed by things that go bump in the night!

-Grab your favorite beverage and let’s dive into the the most haunted hotels in Arizona!
+Grab your favorite beverage and let’s dive into the most haunted hotels in Arizona!

-Among the many ghostly figures that have been reported at the El Tovar Hotel, which is in the Grand Canyon is the former owner, Mr Fred Harvey.
-Guests have reported seeing Mr Harvey as a dark figure who wanders around the grounds of the hotel.
+Among the many ghostly figures that have been reported at the El Tovar Hotel, which is in the Grand Canyon is the former owner, Mr. Fred Harvey.
+Guests have reported seeing Mr. Harvey as a dark figure who wanders around the grounds of the hotel.
+(CHECK AVAILABILITY)

 2. Mile High Inn, Jerome